google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs -(23) பூவரசு Portia Tree Skip to main content

 Status in Singapore: Common in suitable habitats.

-World distribution: Native to the Old World, introduced and naturalised in the New World.
+World distribution: Native to the Old World, introduced and naturalized in the New World.

 Classification: Family Malvaceae.
 World 1 mangrove associated species.

-Other products extracted from the plant includes tannin, oil and gums (a dark red resin exudes from the bark).
-A fast growing shrub that grows into a small tree with spreading .
+Other products extracted from the plant include tannin, oil, and gums (a dark red resin exudes from the bark).
+A fast-growing shrub that grows into a small tree with spreading .

 (23)